pokerregion/poker/README.rst

                   and the other is bigger than 5.
 Same as "A5o+ A5s+".
     A5-         - downward, same as above

-    AX          - Any hand that contains an ace
+    XX          - every hand (100% range)
-    AXo         - Any offsuit hand that contains an Ace AXs         - Any suited hand that contains an Ace
+    AX          - Any hand that contains an ace either suited or offsuit AXo         - Any offsuit hand that contains an Ace AXs         - Any suited hand that contains an Ace

-    QX+         - Any hand that contains a card bigger than a King; Q2+, K2+, A2+ KXs+        - Any suited hand that contains a card bigger than a Queen KXo+        - same as above with offsuit hands
+    QX+         - Any hand that contains a card bigger than a Jack; Q2+, K2+, A2+ KXs+        - Any suited hand that contains a card bigger than a Queen KXo+        - same as above with offsuit hands
     5X-         - any hand that contains a card lower than 6